Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Notations Preliminaries

-In fMRI time-series data (or other data characterized with temporal correlation), the correlation between adjacent rows can be large, and hence less information is added from each row compared to the \emph{i.i.d} case.
-While $W$ remains an unbiased estimator of $\Sigma$, the covariance of $W$ and $R$ will be larger than the expression in Equation \eqref{eq:cor-cov}.
-The following correction, due to \cite{efron2012large}, identifies an effective degrees of freedom $T_{eff}$ that can be estimated directly from $\Sigma$.
+In fMRI time-series data (or other data characterized by temporal correlation), the correlation between adjacent rows can be large, and hence less information is added from each row compared to the \emph{i.i.d} case.
+While $W$ remains an unbiased estimator of $\Sigma$, the covariance of $W$ and $R$ will be larger than the expression in \eqref{eq:cor-cov}.
+The following correction, due to \cite{efron2012large}, identifies an effective degrees of freedom $T_{eff}$, which can be estimated directly from $\Sigma$.
 We cite the result with no proof.